vivekmadhavi/Laravel-portal/README.md

 - ✅ Employees can view their profile only
 - ✅ Integrated Google & GitHub OAuth using Laravel Socialite
 - ✅ Styled using Bootstrap 5
-- ✅ Works with online PostgreSQL DB (e.g., Supabase)
+- ✅ Works with mysql (e.g., Supabase)

 ---